Oil down, uncertainty weighs on the market

 Once defined, it would make it possible to escape the European embargo on the insurance and transport of Russian oil provided that the latter is sold at the ceiling price or below.

 According to several media, the range discussed was between 65 and 70 dollars per barrel.
-“It’s more than expected,” said Phil Flynn, “which could mean that the supply of oil is not going to decrease.”
+“It’s more than expected,” said Phil Flynn, “which might mean that the supply of oil is not going to decrease.”

 The Urals, the reference Russian variety, showed an unfavorable difference of 19 dollars compared to the price of Brent on Friday, according to the Chicago Stock Exchange (CME), which placed it slightly below 65 dollars.